StarpTech/apollo-datasource-http/README.md

 ## Hooks

 - `onCacheKeyCalculation` - Returns the cache key for request memoization.
-- `onRequestError` - Is executed only for request errors.
-This can be used to log or trace errors.
-- `beforeRequest` - Is executed before a request is made.
+- `onRequest` - Is executed before a request is made.
 This can be used to intercept requests (setting header, timeouts ...).
-- `onResponse` - Is executed on a successful response.
-This can be used to alter the response before it is passed to caller.
+- `onResponse` - Is executed when a response has been received.
+This can be used to alter the response before it is passed to caller or to log errors.
+- `onError` - Is executed for any error.

 ## Error handling

 The http client throws for unsuccessful responses (statusCode >= 400).
-In case of an request error `onRequestError` is executed.
-The error is then rethrown.
+In case of an request error `onError` is executed.
+By default the error is rethrown as an instance of `ApolloError`.